firebolt-db/godocs/docs/sql_reference/information-schema/catalogs.md

 # Information schema for catalogs

-You can use the `information_schema.catalogs` view to return information about catalogs (databases in SQL terminology).
+You can use the `information_schema.catalogs` view to get information about catalogs (databases in SQL terminology).
 You can use a `SELECT` query to return information about each database as shown in the example below.

 ```sql
 SELECT